twhyntie/lolcat/README.md

     doxygen Doxygen

+OR

+Use the cmake generated makefile, like so (so after you've run: 'cmake -G "Unix Makefiles"'):

+    make doc

 To view the code documentation, open a web browser from the command line and navigate to the automatically-generated html page:

     firefox doc/html/index.html &

 ##Running the code

-Run like so:
+Run like so from the main lolcat directory using the terminal (see compilation instructions to find out how to get there):

-    lolcat -t "DetectorName/Data/SettingsUsed/ClusterLogAll.txt"
+    bin/lolcat -t "DetectorName/Data/SettingsUsed/ClusterLogAll.txt"

 in order to generate a wiki table entry.

 --OR--

-    lolcat -c "DetectorName/Data/SettingsUsed/ClusterLogAll.txt"
+    bin/lolcat -c "DetectorName/Data/SettingsUsed/ClusterLogAll.txt"

 in order to generate calibration information.

+##Note
-Note the specified folder layout.
-This exact layout is necessary in order to generate a correct table entry, as the settings and detector name are grabbed from the path tot he cluster log given into the program.
+Currently there is a strictly specified folder layout.

+This exact layout is necessary in order to generate a correct table entry, as the settings and detector name are grabbed from the path to the cluster log given into the program at run-time.

-The path should be formatted so that: DetectorName/Data/SettingsUsed, Where only DetectorName and SettingsUsed change depending on the dataset.
-This is done for eas of use, as it matches the layout of the current test datasets.
+The path should be formatted so that: `DetectorName/Data/SettingsUsed`, where only DetectorName and SettingsUsed change depending on the dataset.

+This is done for ease of use, as it matches the layout of the current test datasets.

+You can mimic the example test data set in the /data/ folder if you so wish in order to get started, but remember to add the "data/" to the beginning of the string specifying the path/directory of the data if done so.

 ##External libraries used